ccldaout/esp32/README.md

 ### ports/esp32/machine_uart.c

 Original `machine_uart_make_new` which is called `machine.UART()` install a uart driver with a event queue handle.
 But no function read the handle.
-As a result, `event queue full` is caused.
+As a result, `"event queue full"` error is caused.
 This function don't pass the handle in the install the driver. **This is a ad-hoc step.**

-## VSRfs - Very Slot (Stupid?)
+## VSRfs - Very Slow (Stupid?)
 Remote File System

 VSRfs provide a file system interface over the network.
 You can `import` a python script on your PC without uploading.
 VSRfs depend on a custom class `genstream`, so it' required that customized firmware or a patch of micropython sources, both are provided on this site.